joeclark-phd/data-engineers-manual/manuscript/chapter04.md

-A database **index** is similar to the index at the back of a book: it is an added-on table, sorted for easy lookup, which tells the database where to find certain values in another table.
-There are different ways to implement an index internally, and different solutions are best for indexing different tables.
-Although you can specify indexes manually, a clever database will also automate some of the decisions related to indexing, not only when to create them but also when to use them.
+A database **index** is similar to the index at the back of a book: it is an added-on table, sorted for easy lookup, which tells the database where to find certain values in another, larger, unsorted data structure.
+There are different ways to implement indexes internally, and different solutions are best for indexing different data sets.
+Although you can specify indexes manually, a clever database will also automate some of the decisions related to indexing, not only how to create them but also when to use them.

-In the era of big data, databases are often partitioned over large clusters of computers or at least multiple hard drives, and even personal computers these days often have multiple processor cores, so we can gain a lot of efficiency by doing data processing operations in parallel.
-Determining how, and when, to parallelize query processing can be a real brain-teaser even for a computer scientist, and is beyond what the casual database user can figure out easily.
+In the era of Big Data, databases are often partitioned over large clusters of computers or at least multiple hard drives, and even personal computers these days often have multiple processor cores, so we can gain a lot of efficiency by doing data processing operations in parallel.
+Determining how, and when, to **parallelize** query processing can be a real brain-teaser even for a computer scientist, and is beyond what the casual database user can figure out easily.
 The best databases know how to take advantage of parallelization, and some (such as Teradata) are famous for it.